-On many occasions, victims and survivors of abuse have contacted AbuseFreeLife to ask for assistance in relation to their own personal cases as sadly it appears individuals within agencies are not listening or believing them.
-Generally, this is as a result of professionals having little knowledge in respect of the complexities of domestic abuse, coercive control and stalking.
+On many occasions, victims and survivors of abuse have contacted AbuseFreeLife to ask for assistance in relation to their own personal cases as sadly it appears individuals within agencies are not listening or believing them or who "Just don't get it!"

-At AbuseFreeLife John offers a service that listens to the victim/survivor (hereon in known as the client) and he then reviews their case fully before completing a recommendation report which is included in an Investigative Review Dossier.
+At AbuseFreeLife John offers a service that listens to the victim/survivor (hereon in known as the client) and he then reviews their case fully before completing a recommendation report which is included in a Review Dossier or in a "Victims Right to Appeal" advice.
 If the client wishes they may decide to forward the Dossier to a relevant agency or agencies that they are dealing with.

 This Dossier will not (and indeed should not) replace a proper formal investigation by the relevant organisations.
 It will assist organisations by making recommendations highlighting areas, lines of enquiry and the evidence that should be captured to ensure the investigation is of good quality.
 The Dossier is meant to assist those professionals, who may not have a detailed understanding and knowledge in respect of the complexities of domestic abuse, coercive control and/or stalking.
 The Dossier can then be considered as part of an ongoing investigation and risk management plan.